redstone-finance/redstone-oracles-monorepo/packages/casper-connector/rust/contracts/README.md

 write_prices(feed_ids: List[U256], payload: List[U8]): Tuple2     // Public/Contract
 ```

-Regardless of the on-fly processing, there also exists a method for processing the `payload` on-chain, but
+Besides on-the-fly processing, there is also a function that processes the `payload` on-chain.
-saving/writing the aggregated values to the contract's storage.
+This function saves the aggregated values to the contract's storage.
 The values persist in the contract's storage and then can be read by using [`read_prices`](#-read_prices) function.
 The timestamp of data last saved/written to the contract is able to read by using
 the [`read_timestamp`](#-read_timestamp) function.